anyaepie/typo-cut/README.md

   // Same masking logic but use target for drawing operations }
+```
 This refactoring is planned once the core masking issues are resolved, which would reduce code duplication and make future modifications easier to implement consistently.

-```
+## Next steps

+I'd like to add free suitable fonts as cut outs, yet before that I need to solve the crispiness issue above.
+Interface-wise, another toggle menu will be introduced to switch between fonts (custom font vs existing fonts vs user fonts):
+- when switched to existing fonts, another sub-menu will pop-up allowing to select fonts that you'd like to use
+- user font would allow the user to upload one or several otf/ttf files to be used

+Logic-wise, to re-use existing logic, letter grid size will be used as a container (as then all the line, and sticker calculations will be preserved) and the font size would be decided dynamically to fit each letter inside that container.

 ## AI-Assisted Development

 This is [p5js framework](https://p5js.org/) port from the original [Processing Java](https://processing.org/) code I've developed locally by combining several homework assignments from the course.